 Our vision has always been to produce health-giving and delicious food by building a strong, diverse and vibrant enterprise to serve the community.
 We have experienced the superior quality of produce grown by the Australian Demeter Biodynamic Method of Agriculture and accordingly we farm using biodynamic principles.
 The cattle and their manuring capabilities are a vital component of a biodynamic farm and we maintain a breeding herd to supply BD pasture-fed beef.

 Additionally, we transferred our baking business to the farm premises and added a stone grinding flour mill to complete the operation.
 We believe good bread made in a more traditional style with freshly ground biodynamic or organic grain, pure water and good sea salt is an important part of a healthy diet.
-We also use the eggs, vegetables, honey and beef produced on the farm to make a delicious range of sweet and savoury pastries, sold at Farmers Markets with the bread.
+We also use the eggs, vegetables, honey and beef produced on the farm to make a delicious range of sweet and savoury pastries, sold at the Dungog Bread Van and the Maitland Slow Food Earth Market with the bread.

 Finally, we are also a member of the WWOOF (Willing Workers on Organic Farms)scheme and as a member of the Biodynamic Agricultural Association of Australia we've hosted a Field Day as well as having school and community groups visit.
-We also have 1-2 Open Days in the year to give customers and interested community members an opportunity to visit our farm and bakery.
+We also have occasional Open Days to give customers and interested community members an opportunity to visit our farm and bakery.

 We love what we do and feel in some way we make a contribution to improving the healthy aspirations of people in a fast-evolving world.